EnzeyNet/VirtualScroll/README.md

 Add to an element that contains an ng-repeat.
 Some parent element MUST have overflow-x or overflow set to 'auto' or 'scroll'.

-Current limitations:
+## Current limitations:
-Only supports horizontal virtual scrolling.
+* Only supports vertical virtual scrolling.
-Required JQuery.
+* Required JQuery.